-We were so pleased and honored to participate with InkDwell using custom wallcovering for the Cornell University Mural.
+We were so pleased and honored to participate in a custom project with InkDwell using Casart wallcovering for the Cornell University Mural.
 We’ve been collaborating with artist Jane Kim of InkDwell over the course of the last five years for various custom projects.
 This latest project took several years to complete beginning in 2014.

 The Cornell Lab of Ornithology is one of the world’s leading institutes focused on bird study.
 Jane’s mural depicts the 375 million year evolution of birds over 270 species.
 This is the only mural in the world depicting all the families of modern birds in one place.
 Between development and painting, the project took more than two years.